noriff/Repeaters/README.md

 # Repeaters
-This is a great application.
+This is a great application..